 Students on this course are required to take 120 credits each year made up of lectures, practicals and interactive exercises, as well as field trips and tutorials in years 1 and 2.
-The final year includes an Integrated Research Project, supervised by a staff member on a subject of interest.
+The final year includes an experimental project or literature review, supervised by a staff member on a subject of interest.
 Modules become more specialised as the degree progresses and the number of compulsory modules varies between years.
 Assessment is by a mixture of formal examination and continuous assessment.
 Welsh medium modules are also available.

 The number of credits is given in brackets after the name of each module.
 Some modules will include lectures, practicals and interactive exercises.
 Students taking the Biology degree have a wide choice of optional modules.

 Please see the Master in Biology page for information on the 4 year MBiol course.

 The first year is a general year for all of our biology related degrees, which will introduce three broad and very important aspects of modern biology.
 Students are required to take four compulsory lecture modules, one module in key skills and one practical module.
 In addition there are tutorials with individual members of staff.

 Organismal Diversity (20): The module will present an overview of basic classification, form and function of the major groups of living organisms.

 Ecology & Evolution (20): Ecology is about understanding the dynamic changes in individuals, populations, communities and ecosystems in relation to each other and the physical environment, and understanding their evolutionary processes.